alphagov/govuk-mobile-backend/README.md

 cz commit
 ```

-If run into issues where cz commit is not updating the secrets detection and showing false results:
+If you run into issues where cz commit is not updating the secrets detection and showing false results:
 ```bash
 pip install detect-secrets
 ```